The Ultimate Europe Packing List for Traveling Families

 Documents Checklist

 Losing a document abroad with kids is a special kind of nightmare.
-Be redundant and organized.
+Be redundant and organised.

-- A small amount of local currency for arrival (taxis, tips, vending machines)
+• A small amount of local currency for arrival (taxis, tips, vending machines).
+Particularly important in Italian small towns where Amex doesn't work and bringing euros saves the day

-- If traveling with one parent: a notarized consent letter from the other parent (some border agents ask for this)
+• If travelling with one parent: a notarised consent letter from the other parent (some border agents ask for this)

 The golden rule: if it would ruin your trip to lose it, it needs a backup.
 Digital and physical.